 It has been speculated that some women might be particularly vulnerable during periods of intense hormonal fluctuations (such as the menopausal transition, or during pregnancy and the postpartum period).
 Abrupt hormone changes may affect mood and behavior by altering the equilibrium in several neurotransmitter systems in the brain.
 This would explain the occurrence of higher rates of depression during the perimenopause (when hormonal changes are the most intense and sometimes chaotic), as compared to the postmenopausal years – when estrogen levels are low, but stable.

 From a more psychosocial point of view, the menopausal transition has been traditionally identified as a non-adaptative event, during which women are at risk of losing a “major role”: maternity.
 Thus, the “empty-nest syndrome” (when children leave home) was proposed as a psychosocial cause of psychological symptoms manifesting during the menopausal transition.
 The relative validity of this theory has been questioned and may not appeal to all women.
 While some women going through this transition may feel useless, isolated and consequently more depressed when their children leave home, might consider this period an opportunity to expand work/social activities and to dedicate more time to the marital relationship.
 Interestingly, some recent studies have pointed out that children returning home (e.g., after finishing college, divorce, etc) may represent a stressful event for some parents who had a chance to rearrange their lives accordingly after their leaving.

 Treatment Options for Menopause-Related Symptoms

-The use of hormone replacement therapy (HRT) has been the treatment of choice to alleviate physical symptoms associated with the menopausal transition (short-term use of HRT), and to help in preventing the clinical consequences of an estrogen-deficient state, including osteoporosis and cardiovascular disease (long-term use of HRT).
-More recently, the list of benefits of estrogen therapy was expanded, incorporating preliminary but promising findings on the use of estrogen to improve mood and cognition in perimenopausal women.
+The use of hormone replacement therapy (HRT) has been the treatment of choice to alleviate physical symptoms associated with the menopausal transition (short-term use of HRT) and to help in preventing the clinical consequences of an estrogen-deficient state, including osteoporosis and cardiovascular disease (long-term use of HRT).
+More recently, the list of benefits of estrogen therapy has expanded, incorporating preliminary but promising findings on the use of estrogen to improve mood and cognition in perimenopausal women.